 I’ve recently gone through the book cover design process for my new novel, and it has made me more aware than ever of just how much information the cover has to communicate in a very short time.
 Although this is my second novel, it’s my first as an indie author, so it was the first chance I’d had to see the process the whole way through.

 I chose to work with an Australian graphic designer, who also did the book cover for my first novel.
-The two books are both Gothic mysteries, but they’re standalones, not a book series, which would become important in the design.
+The two books are both Gothic mysteries, but they’re standalone, not a book series, which would become important in the design.

-Key Elements to Book Cover Design
+Key Elements of Book Cover Design

 Genre is essential to the cover design.
 The genre determines certain design standards that readers of that particular book expect to find when searching for their next read in their preferred genre.
 If your Gothic mystery, romance, fantasy, or literary fiction title doesn’t look similar to the books they’re used to reading in those genres, they’re not likely to pick it up in the first place.

-Picture1.pngThe content of your story is also essential to the cover design because including subtleties of your plot, themes, characters, or tone are a good way to intrigue readers from the beginning and foreshadow what’s to come within your book’s pages.
+The content of your story is also essential to the cover design because including subtleties of your plot, themes, characters, or tone is a good way to intrigue readers from the beginning and foreshadow what’s to come within your book’s pages.
 The Iron Line, my new novel, is set in New South Wales, Australia, in the 1880s.
 It follows a young woman who arrives in the small town of Tungold as its new level crossing operator.
-Almost immediately, she’s warned about a ghost train, and shortly after her arrival a railway official is murdered.
+Almost immediately, she’s warned about a ghost train, and shortly after her arrival, a railway official is murdered.
 It’s up to her to find out the truth about Tungold’s mysteries, but things aren’t always quite what they seem.

-The ghost train is a major theme of the book, and consequently I wanted it featured on the book cover.
+The ghost train is a major theme of the book, and consequently, I wanted it featured on the book cover.
 This was one of the first concepts my designer sent me, and I absolutely adored it (and still do!).
 I love the colours, and the shading on the font.
 There was just one problem.

 Ask the Audience